-We are happy to have Jess Williams as our newest Art of Austin artist!
-Get to know more about her and her work.
+Jess Williams is an Art of Austin artist!
+Get to know her and her fiber street art!

 Jess Williams, aka Will Crochet, is a fiber artist specializing in crochet street art.